philtipping31/Love-Running/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a "Role" I can "Capability" so that "received beneefit"
+As a "Role" I can "Capability" so that "received benefit"